simul/simul.github.io/ref/simul/plugin/plugintrueskyrenderer.md

 <a name="SetWaterVector"></a>
 ### void SetWaterVector(char name, int ID, float value)
 Set a vector for a specfic water object
-<a name="SpawnLightning"></a>
-### int SpawnLightning(startpos, endpos, float magnitude, colour, float duration)
-A class that provides an interface between the trueSKY renderer and an external engine.
 <a name="TriggerAction"></a>
 ### bool TriggerAction(char name)
 Trigger an action. nameshould be "RecompileShaders".